Benjamin1771/HTML5-Canvas-Loader/README.md

 <img width="431" alt="canvasinter" src="https://cloud.githubusercontent.com/assets/24251065/23680585/c28c5e44-0359-11e7-8566-866131ccc5fe.png">

-<p>As previously mentioned, these two loaders are done without a framework, on the canvas.</p>
+<p>For the more challenging loader, it is important to remember that the logic is the same: we draw on the canvas, animate the object, create copies of that object and remove them by way of placing new ones over top.
+There are good examples (other than this one) of this available if you look for them.
+I posted some links below if you want to familiarize yourself more with some of the logic used in both of these examples.
+As previously mentioned, these two loaders are done <b>without</b> a framework.</p>

 <p>The other file is CSS based loading animation.</p>
 <p>The CSS file is to show how a lot can be done within a framework, with little coding.
 The loading animation this file creates is a fairly common one used - you will likely recodnize it:</p>